anhaidgroup/cloudlabeler/README.md

     ```
 </details>

-8. Now, you should be able to open cloud labeler.
-You can find the IP address of your AWS machine by clicking EC2 instance in EC2 instance page and check 'IPv4 Public IP' in its description below.
+8. Now, you should be able to use cloud labeler.
+You can find the IP address of your EC2 instance by clicking the EC2 instance in EC2 instance page and check 'IPv4 Public IP' in its description below.
 Append ':8080' to your IPv4 Public IP.
-For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:8080/'.
+For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:8080/' in your local machine (or any other machine whose IP address is included in the Source in the Security Group specified in step 3).

-9. When you are done, you may need to remove the image and container.
-You should run:
+9. When you are done, you may need to remove the image and container in your EC2 instance.
+You should type the following command in the Command Shell of your EC2 instance.
     ```
     sudo docker stop labeler
     sudo docker rm labeler